faridrh/EnglishLearningHub/src/stories/intermediate/the-lost-key.md

 "Oh no!
 That's terrible.
 Unfortunately, I'm still at the library studying for my exam tomorrow.
 I won't be back until late tonight."

 Sarah sighed deeply.
 "It's okay, I'll figure something out.
-Maybe I can call a locksmith."
+Maybe I can call a <mark>locksmith</mark>."

 "Wait," Emma said suddenly.
 "Did you check the coffee shop where you stopped this morning?
 You mentioned you bought a latte on your way to work."

 Sarah's eyes widened.
 "You're absolutely right!
 I remember taking out my wallet to pay, and I might have dropped the key then."
-She felt a wave of hope washing over her.
+She felt a <mark>wave of hope</mark> washing over her.

 "The coffee shop is only two blocks away.
 I'll head there right now."